nuCleaRR/Itsp-home-assessment/README.md

 ```

 ### How to authorize
 All endpoints require authorization.
 There are two roles: admin and user.
-Admin has an access to `get-all` endpoints, user has access to the rest of endpoints.
+Admin has an access to all endpoints, user is forbidden to call `get-all` endpoints;

 For authorization a new `dotnet user-jwts` command line tool should be used.